BRWR Safeguarding Policy & Guidance

 - Situations that may be open to misinterpretation.

-If in doubt the group member should complete a safeguarding form and inform the friendship group lead and the Chair who will decide whether further action is needed.
+If in doubt the group member should complete a safeguarding incident form as soon as possible and phone the Safeguarding lead otherwise the BRWR chairperson who will decide whether further action is needed.
 The safeguarding form will be filed confidentially and kept for six years.

 The Prevent Strategy is part of the Government’s counter-terrorism strategy led by the Home Office.
 This encourages organisations to work with the police to contribute to the prevention of terrorism.
 Members may have concerns relating to an individual’s behaviour, which could indicate that they may be being drawn into terrorist activity.